About The Liminal Stack

 Between symbols and selves.

-Between commands and consciousness.
+Between automation and understanding.

-About The Author
+About the Author